Personal life of Leonardo da Vinci: Vision

 A 2018 study published in JAMA Ophthalmology explored Leonardo's uncanny ability to reproduce the three-dimensional world in his paintings, indicating that the capacity may have been facilitated by an eye disorder which granted him vision in both 2-D and 3-D, theorizing that the artist experienced intermittent exotropia (commonly called "walleye"), which is a type of strabismus—an eye misalignment affecting approximately four percent of Americans.
 Exotropia typically results in the favoring of one eye, leading to vision resembling those seen when painted on a flat canvas.
-The theory was refuted by new research conducted by Christopher Tyler and published by the same journal in 2019.
+The theory was rebutted by new research conducted by Christopher Tyler and published by the same journal in 2019.

 Swiss scientist David Thaler of the University of Basel published two papers exploring Leonardo’s vision and artworks, studying the manner in which superior visual acuity captures "images that 'in real life' only occur for a moment."
 The artist's ability to perceive minute details of fleeting phenomena could result from a higher flicker fusion frequency, according to Thaler, who promotes a physiological examination of Leonardo, rather than a nature versus nurture study, in analyzing the genesis and breadth of his skills.